Skip to content

 1. The definition of "Retiree" provided in Policy 5-112 applies for purposes of this guideline.

-2. "Retirement" means the full or partial termination of regular compensated service as an Employee concurrently with the eligibility to receive retirement benefit payments or distributions under an applicable University-funded retirement program.
+2. "Retirement" means the full or partial termination of regular compensated service as an Employee concurrently with the eligibility to receive retirement benefit payments or distributions under an applicable university-funded retirement program.

 3. Guideline